-The effects can be reduced by applying an antihistamine cream or even taking tablets such as Piriton, but generally the body will quickly become accustomed to the occasional sting and will display few adverse effects.
+The effects can be reduced by applying an antihistamine cream or even taking tablets such as Piriton, but generally, the body will quickly become accustomed to the occasional sting and will display few adverse effects.

 There are many forms of protective clothing on the market which range from veils right through to full bee suits.
 And the prices are commensurate with the degree of cover.
-A full bee suit is the ideal acquisition but the prices are fairly steep and it may not be even to your taste.
+A full bee suit is an ideal acquisition but the prices are fairly steep and it may not be even to your taste.

 A smock, together with the type of trousers worn by nurses or painters, may be more suitable.

 Be wary of veils which slip over the head and are attached by straps or loops under the armpits; bees invariably find a way to gain access to your neck and face.
-The safest way to wear that sort of veil is in conjunction with a zip up overall.
+The safest way to wear that sort of veil is in conjunction with a zip-up overall.

 Any protective clothing should be light in colour, nothing dark.
 Nylon should be avoided as it generates static, which is annoying to bees.
 Woolly clothing should also be shunned, as they get tangled up in it.

 When handling bees, beginners should also use gloves.
-With full gauntlets they are costly but should last several years.
+With full gauntlets, they are costly but should last several years.
 I use rubber gloves which are less clumsy – “Nitrile” or “Marigold” brands.

 The ultimate objective is to obtain a strain of bee that is not overly defensive, become proficient in handling them, and so dispense with gloves altogether.

-Ankles are prime targets for bees and calf length rubber boots should be worn.
+Ankles are prime targets for bees and calf-length rubber boots should be worn.